C2C Product Development

 Leave A Positive Footprint

-Together with our partner EPEA, we offer the service "Sustainability Beyond the Obvious".
+Together with our collaborator EPEA, we offer the service "Sustainability Beyond the Obvious".
 Our goal is to develop products together with our customers following cradle-to-cradle design principles, which are long-term and also ecologically, economically and socially sustainable in practice.

 EPEA (Environmental Protection Encouragement Agency) is an innovation partner for environmentally friendly and recyclable industrial products, buildings and urban districts and develops solutions for the circular economy.